jbatson5/SCALE-test/docs/XSLib.rst

 evaluated at the temperatures of 293K, 600K, 900K, 1200K, and 2400K.
-SCALE 6.2 includes routines that automatically interpolate the CE cross section data, as well as thermal scattering kernels to any arbitrary temperature for Monte Carlo calculations.
-[4]_ Analogous procedures are available for MG data.
+SCALE 6.2 includes routines that automatically interpolate the CE cross section data, as well as thermal scattering kernels to any arbitrary temperature for Monte Carlo calculations :cite:`hart_creation_2016`.
+Analogous procedures are available for MG data.
 The CE libraries do no not include free gas kernel data because the transport codes internally evaluate the free gas scattering information at the specified temperature.